AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

         Protocol                          Any
       ===============================     =================================================================

-   g.
+   e.
 Under Network > Virtual Routers, click on the virtual router profile, then click Static Routes > default, add a new route destinating to VPC1 private subnet.

       |image7|